 What makes Israel a kindly soil for Fintech development?

 First of all, it’s a small size, which makes it a perfect test ground for new technologies and, at the same time, encourages founders to focus on growing global.
 The second is deep technological knowledge and high level of mobile adoption among the local population.

 For many, the secret weapon of Israeli innovation is elite army intelligence units like 8200, which have risen dozens of FinTech companies’ founders (e.g. BillGuard, ThetaRay, Trusteer).

 Another growth driver is how the government and startuppers themselves deal with business issues.
 In Israel, it's in the nature of things if a local entrepreneur experiences failure and moves on, while in most foreign countries failure is unacceptable.

 Fintech outsourcing on the rise

-Another trend fostered by such an explosive growth of the sector is that more and more companies tend to outsource their development.
+Another trend fostered by such an explosive growth of the sector is that more and more companies tend to partner with software development outsourcing companies.
 The rapid growth has resulted in a talent gap when the demand for experienced engineers has significantly overcome the supply.
 So, the owners do their best to fill the gap with high-quality talents from less dense markets.